onedata/onedata-documentation/docs/user-guide/interfaces/oneclient.md

 from the official [Onedata conda repository][anaconda onedata]:

 ::: tip NOTE
-Currently for release 21.02.\*, only Python 3 version 3.9 is supported.
+Currently, for release lines 21.02.\* and 25.\*, only Python 3 version 3.9 is supported.
 :::

 ```bash